micheles/micheles.github.io/_posts/2015-06-17-large-psha-calculations-2.md

 specified in the openquake.cfg file, that required root permissions to be edited).
 If the parameter is not specified, it is considered to be equal to 8 times the number of cores in the controller machine.
-This is a value which is fine for our cluster, but not in generale.
+This is a value which is fine for our cluster, but not in general.
 You should always specify a `concurrent_tasks` parameter, and it should be large enough that all of your cores are used.